 - Forced migration in response to threats to lives and livelihoods related to climate change impacts.

 - Assisted migration because it is planned and structured with assistance from the government and other agencies.

 Once it occurs, it is doubtful that the original community will return to its prior location, and it only happens with climate change as the driving force (Planning for Climigration, 2018).

 Three cases of climigration

-Another incident of planned relocation happened in Picher, Oklahoma due to severe toxic contamination of their groundwater.
+Another incident of planned relocation happened in Picher, Oklahoma, due to severe toxic contamination of their groundwater.
 The decision to relocate divided the community.

-The third incident happened in 3 communities in Alaska when viability to live in their location was threatened by extreme weather events and climate-induced coastal erosion.
+The third incident happened in 3 communities in Alaska when the viability to live in their location was threatened by extreme weather events and climate-induced coastal erosion.

 Challenges of climigration